APLMOOC/APLMOOC/docs/course/ch3/part3.md

 1
 ```

 One useful feature of APL in real-world applications is the ability to change the tolerance of comparison when it comes to floating point values (except for comparison against zero!), and the displayed precision of numbers.
-The tolerance can be read (and set) via the ⎕CT system variable, and the precision shown is read (and set) via ⎕PP. The tolerance can be anything from 0 (exact comparisons) to 10*¯10.
+The tolerance can be read (and set) via the `⎕CT` system variable, and the precision shown is read (and set) via `⎕PP`.
+The tolerance can be anything from `0` (exact comparisons) to `10*¯10`.

 ```apl
       ⍝ 1 + Sine of Pi